Report acts of violence, discrimination, harassment and sexual harassment

-As part of the gender equality plan, and in order to fight against all forms of discrimination and violence, the UM has set up an internal system based on referral persons and a counselling unit made up of a network of support persons.
-This system is aimed at the entire university community, whether they are victims or witnesses of violence, discrimination, moral or sexual harassment or sexist behaviour.
+As part of the gender equality plan, and to combat all forms of discrimination and violence, the UM has set up an in-house system based on referral persons and a crisis center comprising a network of support staff.
+This system is aimed at the entire university community, whether victims or witnesses of acts of violence, discrimination, moral or sexual harassment or sexist behaviour.

 To support you: the referents and members of the listening unit

-Whether you are a student or a UM staff member, the UM's listening unit is there to help you, to receive your report and to support you in complete confidentiality.
-The listening unit is made up of the gender equality referent, the vice-president in charge of social responsibility, the head of the quality of life at work service, a representative of the preventive medicine service, the head of the student life service (for students), the human resources department and the UM's social service assistants (for staff).
+Whether you are a UM student or staff member, the UM's hotline is there to help you, to receive your report and to support you in complete confidentiality.
+The hotline is made up of the gender equality officer, the vice-president in charge of social responsibility, the head of the quality of life at work department, a representative of the preventive medicine department, the student life department social worker (for students), the human resources department and the UM social service assistants (for staff).

-These people can welcome you, advise you, inform you and guide you, without judgment and in complete confidentiality.
-Any civil servant who receives a report is bound by professional secrecy.
+These people can welcome, advise, inform and guide you, without judgment and in complete confidentiality.

 Whether you are a victim or a witness, an internal UM reporting form is available below and on the intranet (for staff).

-This form allows you to describe what you have experienced or witnessed.
-It is useful for establishing the facts precisely, and also allows you to keep a record if you need time to reflect before acting.
+Use this form to describe what you've experienced or witnessed.
+It's useful for establishing the facts, and also for keeping a record if you need time to reflect before taking action.

-To complete the form, you can get help from the counsellors of the listening unit, from any UM support professional or any trusted person.
+To complete the form, you can call on the help of the listening unit referents, any UM support professional or any trusted person.

-You can attach any evidence you consider useful (testimonies, recordings, photos, sms, emails, etc.).
+You can attach any evidence you consider useful (testimonials, recordings, photos, text messages, e-mails, etc.).

-- Reporting to the referents or other members of the listening unit, preferably with a report form.
-In the event of exceptionally serious incidents (e.g. physical violence), the President and the Director General of Services must be contacted directly by any person without delay.
+- Reports should preferably be made to the referents or other members of the hotline, and the report form sent to them.
+In the event of exceptionally serious incidents (e.g. physical violence), the President and General Manager must be notified directly by any person without delay.

 - The victim is offered an interview with the referents or other members of the listening unit.

-- The person(s) referred is offered an interview with the referral agents or other members of the listening unit.
+- The person(s) reported is/are offered a meeting with the referents or other members of the listening unit.

-- Following this, the victim is contacted.
-In the case of certain less serious incidents (e.g. one-off sexist remarks), and with the victim's agreement, the referral persons may seek a simple resolution to the conflict.
+- Afterwards, the victim is contacted.
+In the case of less serious incidents (e.g. one-off sexist remarks), and with the victim's agreement, the referral team can seek a simple resolution to the conflict.

 - If a simple resolution cannot be envisaged, the procedure is continued with the victim's agreement.
-The file is then anonymised (report form + evidence).
-Depending on the situation, either the file is sent directly to the General and Institutional Affairs Directorate - Legal Affairs Department (DAGI-SAJ), or it is analysed beforehand by the listening unit before being sent to the DAGI-SAJ (a report of this meeting is then drawn up).
-The victim is informed of the outcome of the case by the referral persons.
+The file is then anonymized (report form + evidence).
+Depending on the situation, either the file is forwarded directly to the General and Institutional Affairs Department - Legal Affairs Department (DAGI-SAJ), or it is first analyzed by the listening unit before being forwarded to the DAGI-SAJ (a report of this meeting is then drawn up).
+The victim is informed of the outcome of the case by the persons in charge.

-- If the case is deemed unfounded by the DAGI-SAJ, the procedures for appeal are specified by this service and the victim is informed.
+- If the case is deemed unfounded by DAGI-SAJ, the appeal procedures are specified by this department and the victim is informed.

-- If the case is sufficiently well-founded, it is referred to the President.
+- If there are sufficient grounds in the file, the case is referred to the Chairman.
 The victim is informed of the referral.

-- The President decides what action to take on the alert (request for further information and/or information to the public prosecutor and/or initiation of a disciplinary procedure,...).
+- The Chairman decides what action to take on the report (requesting further information and/or informing the public prosecutor and/or initiating disciplinary proceedings, etc.).

-- If a disciplinary procedure is initiated, the anonymity of the victim is lifted with the members of the disciplinary section.
+- If disciplinary proceedings are initiated, the victim's anonymity is removed from the members of the disciplinary section.

 Victim or witness of sexist or sexual violence?
-Understanding and being accompanied, who to contact?
+Who to contact for help and support?

-Because the higher education environment is unfortunately not free of sexist acts, the UM has designed a specific guide to help victims of sexist and sexual violence.
+Because the world of higher education is unfortunately not free from sexist acts, the UM has designed a specific guide to help victims of sexist and sexual violence.

-This guide is intended firstly for them, so that they feel listened to, respected and guided.
+This guide is intended first and foremost for them, to help them feel listened to, respected and guided.
 It is also intended for colleagues, friends and witnesses, who can also seek information to better understand and stand by the victims.
-Finally, this guide is intended for the entire university community so that no one is unaware that the university is a place where equality is an inalienable principle and that it will not tolerate such behaviour.
+Finally, this guide is intended for the entire university community, so that no one is unaware that the University is a place where equality is an inalienable principle, and that it will have no tolerance for such behaviour.

-In particular, this guide provides information on :
+In this guide you will find information on :

 - what the law says